kchapelier/pseudofractals-voxel-shader/README.md

  * Start with the `*scale` set to 1, `distOrder` set to 2. or 1.001, `seed` set to a number other than 1 and 0 and `threshold` set to 0.5.
  * Tweak the `*scale`, `distOrder` and `seed` until you have an interesting volume.
  * Fine tune the `threshold` and eventually enable `cleaning` if there too many isolated voxels.
- * For best result, render in MagicaVoxel with marching cubes (requires 0.98.2 or lower as the current version do not support voxel shapes).
+ * For best result, render in MagicaVoxel with marching cubes.

 ## Variants